Open Market Correspondents

 When does an overseas broker need to be approved as an Open Market Correspondent?

 An intermediary, located in one of the territories listed below, who wishes to place any class of business with Lloyd's underwriters, on an open market basis, must be approved by Lloyd's as an open market correspondent.
-Note, that this requirement also applies to reinsurance intermediaries located in South Africa and Spain.
+Note, that this requirement also applies to reinsurance intermediaries located in South Africa.

 Canadian reinsurance intermediaries